 With a friend’s recommendation, your business will already be top-of-mind when they begin researching a solution to their problem.
-It’s in the “advocacy” stage your customers actually become your brand’s spokespeople by escorting their friends through the “awareness” stage and straight to “consideration” in your funnel.
+It’s in the ‘advocacy’ stage that your customers actually become your brand’s spokespeople by escorting their friends through the “awareness” stage and straight to “consideration” in your funnel.

-Your goal: To grow your funnel by turning your customers to advocates.
+Your goal: To grow your funnel by turning your customers into advocates.

 Your customer’s goal: To help their friends overcome struggles similar to their own.

-The best content to offer: Surveys, referral incentives, loyalty discounts.
+The best content to offer: Surveys, referral incentives, and loyalty discounts.

 Key performance metrics to track: Net Promoter Score, referrals, reviews.